Plattsburgh Air Force Base: Current status

 The site also hosts a number of specialty services on site, including acres of parks, trails and playing fields as well as an 18-hole golf course, a day care center and a gym.

 On the original Military Reservation, on the shores of Lake Champlain, is the Old Base Museum Campus.
 There are five museums within 200 feet of each other – the Clinton County Historical Museum, the Air Force Base Museum, the Champlain Valley Transportation Museum, the Kids' Station Children's Museum and the War of 1812 Museum, all housed in former military buildings.
 Included on the Museum Campus are edifices built in the 1890s including Officers' Row, the old Headquarters Building and the old fire station.
 The historic district around the Oval parade ground saw General Leonard Wood's founding of the Plattsburgh Idea, a training program started to prepare officers for duty in World War II.
 There is also a Memorial Chapel, the Clyde A. Lewis Air Park, and the Old Post Cemetery, in which a Spanish American War Medal of Honor recipient is buried.
 Two of the original structures built just after the War of 1812 are still on Campus – the Old Stone Barracks and the original powder magazine.

 The USAF lists Plattsburgh among its BRAC "success stories."

-The base's reuse and the circumstances surrounding it were chronicled in Flying High Again: PARC's Redevelopment of Plattsburgh Air Force Base, written by Marian Calabro and published by CorporateHistory.net in 2008.